Surrounded by rice paddies and full of ancient holy sites and temples, Ubud is one of the most popular places to visit in the heart of Bali.

-Most cafes in Ubud use locally sourced Indonesian coffee, and many spots will roast their own beans directly onsite.
-From strong and black to sweet, milky blends, there’s something to satisfy everyone’s coffee craving.
+Most of the cafes in Ubud use locally sourced Indonesian coffee, and many even roast their own beans directly onsite!
+For the iced-latte babes and hard, dark and strong fanatics, the coffee in Bali is unmatched!

 The Best Cafes in Ubud

-The number one pick for coffee shops in Ubud goes to Seniman, thanks to their expertise in coffee and their creative presentation.
-Centrally located in Ubud, it’s easy to reach with a laid-back atmosphere perfect for a quick afternoon break or to relax and stay awhile to get some work done.
+Centrally located in Ubud, it’s super easy to reach, with a laid-back atmosphere perfect for a quick afternoon break, or to relax and stay awhile to get some work done.

 The only drawback to Seniman is the limited food options.
-While they do have a bakery and a small menu available, it’s definitely lacking in comparison to some other coffee shops.
-However, the ambience and expertise in coffee are still enough to put this cafe at the top of the list.
+While they do have a bakery and a small menu available, it’s definitely lacking in comparison to some other cafes in Ubud.

-In addition to the pleasant atmosphere, Lazy Cats also has an excellent all-day menu, with options for vegetarians, vegans, and other dietary needs.
-The space also functions as a bar and gallery for a perfect combo of food, art, and great Indonesian coffee.
+Lazy Cats has an excellent all-day menu, with options for vegetarians, vegans, and everything in-between.
+With a bar and gallery, it is a perfect combo of food, art, and great Indonesian coffee.

 3. Cafe Vespa